iFranko/iFranko/README.md

 ## Hi My Name is Frank Kufer
+Hi, my name is Frank Kufer and I am a Computer System Technology/Software developer student at Mohawk College in my third year.
+I found my passion and love for this field after one year of taking an Electrical Engineering course and decided to learn more about programming.
-I am a software developer student at Mohawk College and I am currently looking for co-op/intern jobs to help me build and sharpen my software/programming skills in a work environment.
+Currently, I am looking to land a co-op job position to help me build and sharpen my software/programming skills in a work environment.

 :mailbox: Email me @